Healthy creamy potato salad with avocado, Greek yogurt & caramelized onions!

 Make some delicious healthy potato salad!

 Cut the potatoes into bite-size pieces and put them in a large pot.
-Add water until they are just covered, season with 1 teaspoons of salt.
+Add water until they are just covered, season with 1 teaspoon of salt.

 Bring the water to a boil, then reduce the heat and let simmer for 10 minutes until the potatoes are fork-tender.
 Drain thoroughly and let the potatoes cool for 45 minutes.

 Slice the red onions into rings and transfer to a skillet with 1 tablespoon of olive oil, 100ml water and a good pinch of salt.
 Put the skillet on high heat and wait until the water starts to bubble.
 Reduce the heat to medium-low and let the onions cook, stirring occasionally, for 25 minutes.

 Meanwhile, peel and de-seed the avocado.
 Scoop the flesh into a salad bowl.
 Chop the chives and add them together with the yogurt, the mustard, lemon juice and 1 tablespoon of Worcestershire sauce.
 Season with salt and pepper, then stir everything together with a fork until you have your desired consistency.